Dynamic Game Semantics: Dynamic Games and Strategies

 Next, we show that $P_{J \ddagger K} \subseteq \mathscr{L}_{J \ddagger K}$.
-For justification, let $\bm{s}m \in P_{J \ddagger K}$ with $m$ non-initial.
+For justification, let $\boldsymbol{s}m \in P_{J \ddagger K}$ with $m$ non-initial.
 The non-trivial case is when $m$ is initial in $J$.
-But in this case $m$ is initial in $B^{[1]}$, and so it has a justifier in $B^{[2]}$.
-For alternation and IE-switch, similarly to Table~\ref{TableDoubleParityDiagram} for tensor $\otimes$, we have Table~\ref{TableConcatenationDoubleParityDiagram} for $J \ddagger K$, in which the first (resp. second) component of each state is about the OP- and IE-parities of the next move of $J$ (resp. $K$).
-For readability some states are written twice, and the dotted arrow indicates two consecutive moves in $B$.
-Then, alternation and IE-switch on $J \ddagger K$ immediately follows from this diagram and the corresponding conditions on $J$ and $K$.
+But in this case, $m$ is initial in $B_{[1]}$, and so it has a justifier in $B_{[2]}$.
+For alternation and IE-switch, similarly to Table~\ref{TableDoubleParityDiagram} for tensor $\otimes$, we have Table~\ref{TableConcatenationDoubleParityDiagram} for $J \ddagger K$, in which the first (resp. the second) component of each state is about the OP- and IE-parities of the next move of $J$ (resp. $K$).
+For readability, some states are written twice, and the dotted arrow indicates two necessarily consecutive moves of $B$.
+Then, alternation and IE-switch on $J \ddagger K$ immediately follows from this diagram and the corresponding axioms on $J$ and $K$.

-For generalized visibility, let $\bm{s} m \in P_{J \ddagger K}$ with $m$ non-initial and $d \in \mathbb{N} \cup \{ \omega \}$ such that $\bm{s} m$ is $d$-complete.
-Without loss of generality, we may assume $d \in \mathbb{N}$ as $\bm{s}$ is finite.
-It is not hard to see that $\mathcal{H}^d_{J \ddagger K}(\bm{s}m) \in P_{\mathcal{H}^d(J) \ddagger \mathcal{H}^d(K)}$ if $\mathcal{H}^d(J \ddagger K)$ is not normalized; thus, this case is reduced to the (usual) visibility on $\mathcal{H}^d(J) \ddagger \mathcal{H}^d(K)$.
-Otherwise, it is no harm to select the \emph{least} $d \in \mathbb{N}^+$ such that $\mathcal{H}^d(J \ddagger K)$ is normalized; then $\mathcal{H}_{J \ddagger K}^{d-1}(\bm{s}m) \in P_{(A \multimap B^{[1]}) \ddagger (B^{[2]} \multimap C)}$, and thus the visibility of $\mathcal{H}_{J \ddagger K}^d(\bm{s}m) = \mathcal{H}_{\mathcal{H}^{d-1}(J \ddagger K)}(\mathcal{H}_{J \ddagger K}^{d-1}(\bm{s}m))$ can be shown completely in the same way as the proof that shows the composition of strategies is well-defined (in particular it satisfies visibility) \cite{mccusker1998games,abramsky1999game}.
+For generalized visibility, let $\boldsymbol{s} m \in P_{J \ddagger K}$ with $m$ non-initial and $d \in \mathbb{N} \cup \{ \omega \}$ such that $\boldsymbol{s} m$ is $d$-complete.
+Without loss of generality, we may assume $d \in \mathbb{N}$ as $\boldsymbol{s}$ is finite.
+It is not hard to see that $\mathcal{H}^d_{J \ddagger K}(\boldsymbol{s}m) \in P_{\mathcal{H}^d(J) \ddagger \mathcal{H}^d(K)}$ if $\mathcal{H}^d(J \ddagger K)$ is not normalized; thus, this case is reduced to the (usual) visibility on $\mathcal{H}^d(J) \ddagger \mathcal{H}^d(K)$.
+Otherwise, it is no harm to select the \emph{least} $d \in \mathbb{N}^+$ such that $\mathcal{H}^d(J \ddagger K)$ is normalized; then $\mathcal{H}_{J \ddagger K}^{d-1}(\boldsymbol{s}m) \in P_{(A \multimap B_{[1]}) \ddagger (B_{[2]} \multimap C)}$, and thus the visibility of $\mathcal{H}_{J \ddagger K}^d(\boldsymbol{s}m) = \mathcal{H}_{\mathcal{H}^{d-1}(J \ddagger K)}(\mathcal{H}_{J \ddagger K}^{d-1}(\boldsymbol{s}m))$ can be shown completely in the same way as the proof that shows the composition of strategies is well-defined (in particular it satisfies visibility) \cite{mccusker1998games,harmer2004innocent}.
 Consequently, it suffices to consider the case $d = 0$, i.e., to show the (usual) visibility.